Retail Site Selection Data Stack: POI to Spend

 Retail site selection works when teams combine signals instead of worshiping one metric.
 POI data tells you what is there; foot traffic tells you who shows up and when; spend panels tell you whether visits translate to wallet share; mobility and origin-destination data tell you where demand comes from.
 The best 2026 programs use all four with explicit validation checks, especially when evaluating expansion markets, co-tenancy, cannibalization, and post-opening performance.
-Start with POI and geofencing, Global Mobility and Location Data, commercial real estate solutions, and the companion guides on POI data quality and foot traffic vs credit card panels.
+Start with GSDSI POI data, POI and geofencing, Global Mobility and Location Data, and competitive benchmarking.
+Pair with POI data quality in depth and the geo-panel audit before licensing production feeds.

 Key Takeaways